HomeWhite Papers › Leadership & Team

 Chapter 4 — Why does staff turnover amplify every leak?

-Internal control begins at hiring and training, not at the camera.
-The technical detection protocol is built on four checkpoints that close the product-to-cash loop: blind inventory, POS-to-invoice reconciliation, void control, and portioning audits.
-Each attacks a distinct leak and none works alone.
-Weekly blind inventory —without seeing the theoretical— reveals real variance; daily reconciliation of kitchen units against billed units catches phantom tickets; a manager's signature on every void stops register fraud; and standardized gram weights cut over-portioning.
-With optimal food cost of 28-35% (National Restaurant Association), this system recovers the 2 to 5 EBITDA points the drip takes away.
-The sector loses over 2 billion USD a year on workplace injuries alone (Bon Secours Mercy Health), a sign of how much margin drains without protocol.
+Teams with highly engaged managers see 59% less turnover (Gallup, State of the American Manager).
+Less turnover, more trained eyes watching product and cash.
+Internal control starts at hiring, not at the camera.
+Four checkpoints close the product-to-cash loop: blind inventory, POS-to-invoice reconciliation, void control, portioning audits.
+Each attacks a distinct leak and none works alone —I have watched groups install just one and settle for half results.
+Weekly blind inventory, done without seeing the theoretical, reveals real variance.
+Daily reconciliation of kitchen units against billed units catches phantom tickets.
+A manager's signature on every void stops register fraud, and standardized gram weights cut over-portioning.
+This system recovers the 2 to 5 EBITDA points the drip takes away, with optimal food cost fixed between 28% and 35% (National Restaurant Association).

 Chapter 5 — Technical detection protocol: the system's four checkpoints

-Chapter 6 — From diagnosis to cash: what the operator who audits recovers
+Chapter 7 — From diagnosis to cash: what the operator who audits recovers

-Chapter 7 — The three technical leaks that drain margin
+Chapter 8 — The three technical leaks that drain margin

 Point by point